Have you ever formatted a disk on your own?

 Attempting to format a disk for the very first time?

-Then, you should definitely read this post as it is going to tell you why it is important to set the right allocation unit size while formatting a drive.
+Then, you should read this post, as it will tell you why setting the right allocation unit size is essential while formatting a drive.

 Now, what do you mean by ‘Allocation unit size’?

-It is also known as or can be addressed as ‘Cluster size’.
-The cluster size determines the can be defined as the tiniest chunk of disk space that holds a file.
+It is also known as or can be addressed as ‘Cluster size.’
+The cluster size can be defined as the tiniest chunk of disk space that holds a file.

 - By using the ‘FORMAT’ command from the command line without mentioning the cluster size;